Ol0fmeistR/Berlin-Crime-Statistics/README.md

 ![demo](assets/Dashboard.gif)

 <b>Update:</b> Added the email functionality using Gmail's SMTP.
-However, Google recently disabled the "receive emails from less secure apps"functionality, meaning
+However, Google recently disabled the "receive emails from less secure apps" functionality, meaning
 I could no longer directly use my email id and password to login via heroku.
 The easy workaround is to setup an app password for the dashboard, the slightly complex workaround would be to add a gmail login functionality to the dashboard.
-Also, finally added a quick and dirty about page..woohoo!!
+Also, I finally added a quick and dirty about page..woohoo!!